sfkappes/NG_documentation/docs/source/accessing_system_account_admin.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 To work on Nightingale, you will "log in" to it.
 Logging in establishes
-a connection between your computer and a node of nightingale, so that
+a connection between your computer and a node of Nightingale, so that
 you can use software on Nightingale to manipulate and analyze data on
-Nightingale, but you're controlling that software using your mouse and
-keyboard, and the display window for that software shows up on **your**
-computer.
+Nightingale.
 To log into Nightingale, user will need at least a ssh client
 available on their local desktop or laptop to make the connection.
 All
 Nightengale users must use a ssh based connection to go through the
 secure node (`bastion